 This continues to require realignment in our laws, policies and practices to ensure we are reaping the full economic and cultural benefits this brings.

-We celebrate the new skills, ideas and economic opportunity that this shift brings, and continue to work to ensure our laws and policies reflect the needs of this diverse population.
+We celebrate the new skills, ideas and economic opportunity that this shift brings, campaigning and lobbying to ensure our laws and policies reflect the needs of this diverse population.

-You can read the detail of what we have achieved year-in, year-out here; these are just some of the achievements on behalf of migrant people and their families which we are proud to have worked on.
+You can read the detail of what we have achieved year-in, year-out here and in our Impact Report; these are just some of the achievements on behalf of migrant people and their families which we are proud to have worked on.